billyyyyy3320/vuepress-plugin-disqus-comment/docs/README.md

 `remote_auth_s3`| String     | false     | implementation with Laravel/PHP
 `language`      | String     | false     | Language overrides

 Actually, They're also all the configuration options for this plugin.
 It allows you to config globally.
 What you config will be passed to every `vue-disqus` component.
+You're still able to override it by passing down props.

 ## Demo